"Every culture and society should seek ways to achieve peaceful coexistence among its citizens."

 The project continues in 2019 when the team arrives in Cusco, Peru, where we will continue filming.
 Up to 10 participants will be personally involved in the details of documentary film production, beginning in Cusco and as we travel to the Sacred Valley.
 Each member of the team will be assigned a role but will also learn multiple aspects of film production.

-Although there is no extreme hiking or climbing, participants can expect to walk and must bring a small backpack large enough for personal items as well as film gear.
+Although there is no extreme hiking or climbing, participants can expect to walk and should be prepared to bring a small backpack large enough for personal items as well as film gear.
 There are a couple of short half day hikes and a visit to Machu Picchu is included.

 The project concludes in Cusco, Peru.